 Municipal Income Taxes Income taxes are levied on salaries, wages and other compensation earned by both City residents and nonresidents working in the City.
 This tax also applies to the net income of businesses within the City.
 This has historically been the City's largest source of revenue.
 The diverse range of stable businesses within the City generates a steady stream of income tax.
-Income tax decreased by about 2% in 2017.
+Income tax increased by about 3% in 2018.
 Charges for Services These represent charges to customers for goods and services provided by the City.
 These include building permits and fees, ambulance fees, regional dispatch fees, sewer fees, court fines and recreation center memberships and fees.
-Charges for services decreased by 1.38% in 2017 to \$15.4 million.
+Charges for services increased by 1.3% in 2018 to \$15.6 million.
 Grants, Contributions and Entitlements These include amounts provided to the City by other governments or organizations, and donations to the City.
-Total grants, contributions, and entitlements decreased from \$10.7 million in 2016 to \$6.2 million in 2017, a decrease of 43%.
-This decrease was mostly due to a decrease in a federal grant for the paving of Pearl Road, as well as a reduction of \$3.7 million in infrastructure donated by developers.
+Total grants, contributions, and entitlements increased from \$6.2 million in 2017 to \$10.2 million in 2018, an increase of about 65%.
+This increase was mostly due to an increase in capital grants; the City received infrastructure donations in 2018 but did not receive any infrastructure donations in 2017.
 Property Taxes Property taxes are levied against the value of land, buildings, and tangible personal (used in business) property located in the City.
-Property tax revenue in 2017 was \$9.4 million, an increase of 3% from 2016.
-This increase was mostly due to a modest increase in property values.
+Property tax revenue in 2018 was \$9.3 million, a decrease of 1% from 2017.
+This decrease was due to a property tax exemption granted by the County Fiscal office that resulted in a large refund in 2018 for prior years.
 All Other Revenue All other revenues include investment income, payments in lieu of taxes, and other miscellaneous revenues collected by the City.
-These revenues account for approximately 5% of the City's total revenue.
+These revenues account for about 6% of the City's total revenue.